SansBasnet/Java/Java_Terminology.md

 - Char: Similar to string i.e. it can store a character but can only store 1 character.
 Used where is used it asked to press one key, last key stroke… A char occupies two bytes of memory, or 16 bits and thus has a width of 16.
 It is NOT as single byte because it allows us to store Unicode characters.

+- Boolean: In Java terms, we can have a Boolean primitive type and it can be set to two values only, true or false.